 adaptation of the positioning according to family and social situations 3.2.
 Management of difficult situations encountered during his intervention at the home of the individual employer or the maternal assistant and support during the separation.
 3.3.
 Implementation of effective communication, orally or in writing, on his or her intervention with the people present with the child and ensure that the information transmitted to the relevant interlocutors is clear 3.4.
-Support for the individual employer in the implementation of an ecocitizen approach in his or her home 4. ?
+Support for the individual employer in the implementation of an eco- citizen approach in his or her home 4. ?
 5. ?
 6. Accompanying a child over three years of age in daily life Proposal and implementation of activities adapted to a child over three years of age; support for the child to carry out routine hygiene care, preparation and safety of trips 6.1.
 Carrying out activities inside and outside the home, adapted to the child's age, taking into account the environment, the child's habits and the instructions of the parents (particular employer 6.2.
 Implementation of child safety outside the home in the context of travel, including emergencies 7.
 Support for the development, autonomy and development of children over three years of age Design, proposal and realization of balanced menus adapted to the child's age; proposal of activities tailored to the child's age and abilities; accompaniment of the child 7.1.
 Accompaniment of the child towards autonomy in the gestures of daily life in complete safety 7.2.
 Proposal and implementation of a relevant programme of activities, inside or outside the home, to development and leisure corresponding to the child's rhythm activities; animation of to promote his or her development activities with several and autonomy children; respect of parental instructions 8.
 Support for Support for the 8.1.
 Meeting the nutritional needs of hygiene, psychomotor development children under three years of age, nutrition and of children under 3 years of taking into account parents' development of age; diversification and instructions children under adaptation of early 8.2.
-Carrying out the child's personal three years of childhood development , , age activities to the needs and hygiene care by applying the protocols, in the home of the abilities of young children; individual employer or in the home design of milky or of the maternal assistant diversified meals and support for young children 8.3.
+Carrying out the child's personal three years of childhood development age activities to the needs and hygiene care by applying the abilities of young children; protocols, in the home of the design of milky or individual employer or in the home diversified meals and of the maternal assistant support for young children 8.3.
 Suggestions for playful activities in taking their meals; inside or outside the home to support for personal encourage stimulation while hygiene care; support for respecting the child's rhythm the development of early 8.4.
 Establishment of a relationship of childhood learning and trust with the child, his environment acquisition; compliance and the family to adapt to specific with parental instructions situations 8.5.
 Monitoring the child's safety and health inside and outside the home 9.
 Implementation Implementation of health 9.1.
-Maintenance of the child's living J . of response and safety protocols in the spaces in the home of the private adapted to the places where the young individual employer or in the home needs of the child works; monitoring and of the mother's assistant with child in his or prevention of risks related environmentally friendly practices her to the child's independence environment inside and outside the 9.2.
-Cleaning of the child's laundry at the home; compliance with home of the private employer or at the home of the mother's assistant parental instructions 9.3.
-Preparation of an adapted meal, in
+Maintenance of the child's living 5. of response and safety protocols in the spaces in the home of the private adapted to the places where the young individual employer or in the home needs of the child works; monitoring and of the mother's assistant with child in his or prevention of risks related environmentally friendly practices 1 her to the child's independence 0.2.
+Cleaning of the child's lounday at the her environment to the child's independence inside and outside the 9.2.
+Cleaning of the child's laundry at the - • home of the private employer or at - inside and outside the